-Next, we conduct a general test of imbalance by checking whether treatment status predicted based on covariates jumps at the threshold.
-We consider variables whose distribution at the cutoff is not mechanically symmetric: a set of six dummies indicating the candidate's orientation; the number of other candidates from the candidate's orientation in the current election, at t; a dummy indicating if the candidate is affiliated with a party or running as independent;13 a dummy indicating if the candidate is a woman; dummies indicating if the candidate, their party and their orientation ran in the previous election, at t - 1; dummies indicating if they, their party and their orientation won at t - 1; their first round vote share, the vote share of their party, and that of their orientation at t - 1 (set equal to 0 if they, their party, and their orientation at t - 1.14 We regress each candidate's actual treatment status T on these variables and generate their predicted treatment
+Next, we conduct a general test of imbalance by checking whether treatment status predicted based on covariates jumps at the threshold, following Anagol and Fujiwara (2016).
+We consider variables whose distribution at the cutoff is not mechanically symmetric: a set of six dummies indicating the candidate's orientation; the number of other candidates from the candidate's orientation in the current election, at t; a dummy indicating if the candidate is affiliated with a party or running as independent; a dummy indicating if the candidate is a woman; dummies indicating if the candidate, their party and their orientation ran in the previous election, at t-1; dummies indicating if they, their party and their orientation won at t-1; their first round vote share, the vote share of their party, and that of their orientation at t-1 (set equal to 0 if they, their party, and their orientation did not run, respectively); and the number of other candidates from the same orientation at t-1.
+Using our sample of top-two contenders as described above, we regress each candidate's actual treatment status T on these variables and generate their predicted treatment assignment based on the regression's coefficients.
+We then test whether predicted values jump at the victory cutoff.